lionsimbatoolbox/LIONSIMBA/README.md

 ## Acknowledgments

 + **Andrea Pozzi** for his extensive support for LIONSIMBA 2.0 beta testing and continous support
++ **Alessio Stefanini** for his contribution to the maintenance of the LIONSIMBA 2.0 user's guide
 -----------------------------------------------------------------
 ## Citations